Abhishek02bhardwaj/Cricketer-Retirement-Prediction/README.md

 </br>
 ### Feature Extraction
 <br>
-The final Features given to the first model are:
+The final Features given to the first model are: <br>
-* Current Age (in years)
+1. Current Age (in years)
-* Debut Age (in years)
+2. Debut Age (in years)
-* Innings Played till date
+3. Innings Played till date
-* Cumulative runs scored
+4. Cumulative runs scored
-* Number of fifties scored
+5. Number of fifties scored
-* Number of innings in last 3 years
+6. Number of innings in last 3 years<br>
-* The final features given to the second model are:
+The final features given to the second model are:
-* Debut Age (in years)
+1. Debut Age (in years)
-Total innings predicted from model 1
+2. Total innings predicted from model 1
-* Cumulative runs scored
+3. Cumulative runs scored
-* Number of fifties scored
+4. Number of fifties scored